OMF Geometry · Issue № 01

 I love to be as efficient as possible.
 Where stencil doesn't work, I draw freehand.
 I tend to sketch on the body to get a rough idea of how things could flow.
 When I figure out the real proportions, I sketch on the iPad.
 I keep in mind the big picture and play with different placements.
 I don't like to create a "signature composition" and love to get a lot of input from my clientele.
 They have to carry the work BEFORE my portfolio.

-Q.05Sacred vs. Aesthetic — Do you embed specific meaning in your patterns, or do you treat them as pure aesthetic exploration?
+Q.05Sacred vs. Aesthetic — Do you embed specific meaning in your patterns, or treat them as pure aesthetic exploration?

 Although I try to be as aware as possible about meanings and symbols, I have a more aesthetic approach.
 But when somebody asks for symbolic weight, I'm open to it.